-I thank you for your consideration of my application to the MSN/FNP Program at the University of XXXX.
+I appreciate your considering my application to the MSN/FNP Program at XXXX University.